btmonier/btmonier.github.io/README.md

 # Brandon's attempt at a website

-*I'm so sorry, web developers, for these horrors...*
+*I'm so sorry, web developers, for these horrors I have unleashed...*